-At some point, you are also likely to get some social security benefits for instance.
-However, this is difficult to calculate if you want to retire early.
-It is likely to change before you retire.
-And you still need to cover the years before official retirement age.
+At some point, you are also likely to get some social security benefits, for instance.
+However, this is not easy to calculate if you want to retire early.
+It is expected to change before you retire.
+And you still need to cover the years before the official retirement age.

 Refresh your number

 And computing this FI number is not as simple as it seems.
-The most accurate evaluation of this FI number is based on the estimate of your expenses when you retire.
+The most accurate evaluation of this metric is based on estimating your expenses when you retire.
 However, there is no perfect way to estimate your expenses in the future.